-- You want a single place where you can view the overall health of your system, no matter how many monitoring tools you use.
+- You want a single place where you can view the overall health of your systems and operations, no matter how many tools, services, or applications your team is managing.

-Can PagerDuty route alerts depending on the source of the problem?
+Can PagerDuty route incidents depending on the source of the problem?

 Yes.
 PagerDuty allows you to group integrations into services that mirror your service-oriented architecture.
-Each PagerDuty service has its own associated alerting and escalation rules (these are called “escalation policies”).
-This feature is used to route alerts to the people best able to handle them.
+Each PagerDuty service has its own associated notification and escalation rules (these are called “escalation policies”).
+This automatically routes issues to the people best able to resolve them.
 For example, you might want to create an escalation policy for your database administrator team, and use this policy for all services that integrate with database monitoring systems.
-This ensures that database problems are always forwarded to a db specialist.
+This ensures that database problems are always forwarded to a database specialist.

-How can I be sure my alerts are received?
+How can I be sure my incident notifications are received?

 PagerDuty asks users to confirm that they’ve received an SMS by replying to it.
 Similarly, our automated phone calls ask users to make a selection from a voice menu of possible incident options.
-If an alert isn't replied to, PagerDuty can be set to repeat the call or message if a notification isn’t replied to.
+You can configure PagerDuty to repeat the call or message if a notification isn’t replied to.

 PagerDuty allows you to specify comprehensive escalation rules.
-When an incident is triggered, PagerDuty will first try to contact the level-one on-call engineer for the incident.
-If that person doesn’t answer within the user-specified escalation timeout (which you can define per your SLA), PagerDuty will automatically escalate the alert to the level-two engineer, and so on.
+When an incident is triggered, PagerDuty will first try to contact the level-one on-call responder for the incident.
+If that person doesn’t answer within the user-specified escalation timeout (which you can define per your SLA), PagerDuty will automatically escalate to the level-two responder, and so on.
 You can notify up to 5 users/schedules (50 on Digital Operations and Business plans) in a single escalation rule, and we support up to 20 escalation rules for each escalation policy.